-4. Embrace your past and move on.
-Shift from “why it happened” to what I want to do about it now.
-Asking “why” is not a very empowering question.
-Asking what or how I want to proceed can be much more powerful and produce forward movement.
+4. Embrace your past and move on—shift from “why it happened” to what I want to do about it now.
+Asking “why” is not a very empowering question—asking what or how I want to proceed can be much more powerful and produce forward movement.

 10. Have fun.
 Call a friend, take a bubble bath, take yourself to an art museum or schedule a whole day out in nature.
 Put on some great music and dance till you drop.

 Choose to learn from old life events as they are part of the journey and embrace the new life that you choose to create every single day of your life.

-Live in harmony, peace and love…always
+Live in harmony, peace, and love.

-To your success…Life Coach Lionel Sanabria
+Your Coach Lionel Sanabria